neicnordic/neic.no/_posts/2020-01-08-estonia-joins-neic.md

 ---
-title: NeIC welcomes Estonia as new member
+title: NeIC welcomes Estonia as a new member
 summary: We are delighted to welcome Estonia as a member to NeIC.
 Estonia will now participate on equal footing with the current NeIC members - Denmark, Finland, Iceland, Norway and Sweden - and will have a seat at the NeIC Board.
 photo: "/assets/images/latest-news-13-water.jpg"
 ---